Universal credit: Passported benefits

 Each Government department will be setting its own criteria and therefore advisers will need to check the latest information for the relevant passported benefit.

 Initially, in most parts of the country, all UC claimants had entitlement to passported benefits.
-However over the last year, earnings requirements have been added.
+However since then, earnings requirements have been added.
 These vary depending on which part of the country the claimant lives.

 The following links are to information and announcements about the different passported benefits: